 Owing much to the success and popularity of minstrel shows, many standard forms of performance, marketing, and stage entertainment are still in use even today in the globalized entertainment industry.

-While his focus actually is on the individual experience of the performers and how they organized their work and personae when they communicated in music.
-And how artists once saw themselves connected to their audiences; an audience, that in return would show agreement or protest by different sorts of applause immediately and even would get up during the show to voice criticism.
+While his focus actually is on the individual experience of the performers and how they organized their work and personae when they communicated in music and how artists once saw themselves connected to their audiences; an audience, that in return would show agreement or protest by different sorts of applause and even would get up during the show to voice criticism.

-Vaudeville, this many-faced entertainment mix from theater, musical revue, talent show, carnival, and singing acts with the advent of radio, cinema and sound film, especially, not only disappeared.
-The specific definitions of entertainment, or what was considered activities that gave the workers an opportunity to leave the never-ending change of rest-work-rest briefly, going to a vaudeville show may have meant a very different form of entertainment.
-Where the audience and entertainers were placed into the same room, and generally had to share the same basic understanding of the world.
+Vaudeville, this many-faced entertainment mix from theater, musical revue, talent show, carnival, and singing acts with the advent of radio, cinema and sound film, especially, disappeared.
+The specific definitions of entertainment, or what was considered activities that gave the workers an opportunity to leave the never-ending change of rest-work-rest briefly, going to a vaudeville show may have meant a very different form of entertainment where the audience and entertainers were placed in the same room, and generally had to share the same basic understanding of the world.
 Then, with the invention and availability of cheap movies instead of shows, both the audience and the sort of entertainment transformed into merely passive acts.

 Another very important change took place when formerly individual performers and artists suddenly were marketed and (to a large part) owned by modern corporations.
 Gebhardt points out that these changes in the structure of business institutions “…also saw the emergence of a new business class: a powerful group of managers, experts and professionals who increasingly controlled these institutions and played a central role in making these transformations possible. … Vaudeville was inseparable from this process.
 This accounts not only for the importance of the transcontinental syndicates … But, equally, it underlines the significance of the larger movement toward corporate control in all aspects of show business, from the centralization of the booking process to song production, from the corporate reform of management to the mass circulation of trade newspapers such as Billboard and Variety.”